York Chocolate

-The York Chocolate (or simply York) is an uncommon American breed of show cat, with a long, fluffy coat and a tapered tail and most of them were mostly or entirely chocolate-brown or the dilute form of brown, known as lavender.
-The breed was named after New York state, where it was established in 1983.
-This breed was created by color-selecting domestic long-haired cats of mixed ancestry.
-The breed is not widely recognized by cat registries.
-It is not recognized by the major organizations such as The International Cat Association (TICA), the Cat Fanciers' Association (CFA – North America) or Fédération Internationale Féline (FIFe - Europe).
+The York Chocolate is a rare pedigreed breed of domestic cat originating in the United States.
+It has a long, fluffy coat and a tapered tail.
+The coat is predominantly or completely solid chocolate, or its dilute form, known as solid lilac.
+The breed was named after the US-state of New York, where it was established in 1983.
+This breed was created by selectively breeding domestic long-haired cats of non-pedigree ancestry.
+The breed is not widely recognised by the major cat registries, except for the WCF.
+As of 2026, the breed is either in critically low numbers, or extinct.